 3. Audio Equalizer – EQ: The chrome extension is beneficial when browsing websites as it ensures perfect sounds regardless of the website you are on.
 Another impressive feature is the YouTube Equalizer, which helps adjust the levels of different sound effects.

 Sound settings can be a little tricky on the Windows 10 operating system.
-However, with some patience and the right guidance, this issue can be resolved without any hassle.
+However, with some patience and the right guidance, you can resolve this issue without any hassle.
 I hope this article has helped you sort out sound-related issues with your Windows 10 system.
 I have written this article as a one-stop solution for all your windows 10 sound-related issues.
 If you found this article helpful, please share it.
 You can also leave a comment below to give us feedback.